 Investment in new Affordable Homes

-Just under £8 million in grant has been approved by the CA Board to date to deliver 12 schemes, with another a further £31 million approved to projects as loan investment which will be repaid to the programme and establishes a recycling fund.
+Just under £8 million in grants and £37 million in loans has been approved by the CA Board to date to deliver 17 schemes.
+The loan investments will be repaid to the programme and establish a recycling fund to enable investment beyond 2022.

-122 homes have Started on Site to date.
+143 homes have Started on Site and 21 completed to date.

 The first 8 affordable homes funded vis the Combined Authority's programme were completed in August 2018 and were delivered by Palace Green Homes as part of a Community Land Trust scheme at The Shade, Soham, East Cambridgeshire.
 For more information click here.